How Much Is The Fine Payment for a Georgia Super Speeder Ticket?

 How am I notified of a Georgia Super Speeder ticket fine?

-A speeding ticket offender will be notified within 30 days of the original speeding conviction, via US mail at the same physical address that appears on the original GA speeding ticket violation.
+A speeding ticket offender will be notified within 30 days of the original speeding conviction.
+Notice will arrive via US mail at the same physical address that appears on the original GA speeding ticket violation.
 The Georgia DDS(Department of Driver Services) mails the Super Speeder notification.
 If your address changes and you somehow miss receiving the Super Speeder letter, you will still be liable for the fine.
-If you don’t pay it, whatever the reason, within 90 days of when the letter was mailed, your driver’s license could be suspended.
+The fine must be paidwithin 90 days of when the letter was mailed, or your driver’s license could be suspended.

-If I receive a GA Super Speeder fine does that mean I will receive extra points on my driving record?
+I received and paid a GA Super Speeder fine does that mean I will receive extra points on my driving record?

 Contact a Georgia Traffic Lawyer for a free consult and to learn more about your rights regarding the Super Speeder fines and handling the speeding ticket without having to go to court in any Georgia municipality.
 Remember that if you just go ahead and pay your speeding ticket in Georgia you are admitting guilt and if speeding at a high enough rate of speed you will be considered a super speeder and responsible for the extra $200 payment.